-Focus on these four KPI's when looking at the core growth of a business to determine whether the company actually has an economic moat, and to better understand how big its economic moat is if so.
+Focus on these four KPI's when looking at the core growth of a business to determine whether the company actually has an economic moat, and to better understand how big the company's economic moat is.

 In specific, you should look to see whether the company has had really strong results in these five KPI's over the last 10 years.
 In other words, these KPI's must be growing each year, ideally at a consistent and higher rate every year.
 The bigger the growth over this 10-year period, the bigger the economic moat(s), as competitors have not yet been able to replicate or take enough market share for the company to begin showing reduced margins.

 Margins (gross, operating, and net profit margins) are also something you should look at to determine whether or not your company is maintaining a strong economic moat.
 Ideally, you'd want stable or growing margins over the last 10 years.

 However, if there is a clear trend of their margins shrinking over the 10-year period, this can be a sign that competition is beginning to get an edge over one or more of their economic moats.
 You can verify this by researching the market share performance for companies in the industry and by looking into how much the company is now spending on new research and development, among other things.

 Below is a chart showing The Coca-Cola Company's (KO) revenue, net income, stockholders' equity, and FCF from 2010-2019:

 As you can see, Coca-Cola may have lost some of its economic moat strength since 2013 or 2014, leading to declining/stagnant KPI numbers.
 Although this does not clearly discredit Coca-Cola as a bad long-term investment, investors should look closer into the company and its 10-K annual reports to see how the management team is reinvesting its cash for future growth.